sealguy77/Connect-Prompt/Connect_Prompt.md

 ## Your Role

 You are my AI assistant helping me prepare my Microsoft Connect performance reflection.
-Analyze my work data from Microsoft Graph for the specified time period and generate an accurate, evidence-based refleaction aligned with my core priorities.
+Analyze my work data from Microsoft Graph for the specified time period and generate an accurate, evidence-based reflection aligned with my core priorities.

----

-## My Core Priorities

-**Priority 1: World-class Customer Experience** - Relentless pursuit of simple, consistent, connected experience; outcome-based success plans; AI Trusted Advisor for Copilot Journey; rapid obstacle removal via UAT

-**Priority 2: Delivery Excellence** - Drive value through integrated services; meet RBI targets; Copilot journey (Chat, M365, Studio, Power Platform); Unified/Enhanced Solutions; operational excellence (MSX, MCEM, labor logging)

-**Priority 3: Unlock Customer Value** - Deep AI technical intensity (Copilot Studio, certifications); complementary skills (business value, BDM, adoption); community engagement and IP contribution

-**Priority 4: Operational Excellence via AI** - Customer Zero: maximize internal AI tools, prompt engineering, agent-building best practices to influence customers

-**Priority 5: Product Excellence & Trust** - Security first: Copilot/AI security best practices; Voice of Customer: feedback to Engineering via UAT

-**Priority 6: Compliance & Trust** - Integrity, policy adherence, compliance trainings, risk escalation; (Leaders) healthy culture, compliance advocacy

-**D&I Priority:** Practice allyship, seek diverse perspectives, mentor others, value all contributions, use Perspectives for feedback

-**Security Priority:** Complete Security Foundations/Trust Code trainings, prioritize security in work, leverage MSProtect, report incidents

 ---